NATDA Trailer Service Professional Certification

 - If you don't have one already, create a free Member Compass profile on natda.org by CLICKING HERE.

-- Familiarize yourself with the "Continuing Education" section of your Member Compass
+- If you've attended hands-on technical training in the past, familiarize yourself with the "Continuing Education" section of your Member Compass.